Hamza-Asif-HA2/Trendy-Ecommerce-Web-App/README.md

 3. **Shopping Cart:** Add desired items to the cart, adjust quantities, or remove items as needed.
 4. **Checkout:** Complete the purchase by following the guided checkout process.

-## 🤝 Contributing

-We welcome contributions to make Trendy even better!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 📷 Screenshots